 There are different opinions on how and when you should think about music for your film.

-The truth is it should be a combination of both; you should be thinking about music from day one.
+It should be a combination of both; you should be thinking about music from day one.

 If you do that, you’ll soon have a pretty clear template matching scenes to styles of music.